TMilliard-sag/devops-demo/README.md

 $ docker-compose -f docker-compose.yaml up

 This will start up the following containers;
+  - helloworld-service (Simple API based on webMethods Micro Service Runtime)
+ - webMethods micro gateway (webMethods's policity enforcement runtime for micro service side car operation)
+ - webMethods API Gateway 10.15 (simulating a Dev env)
+ - webMethods API Gateway 10.15 (simulating a PROD env)
  - Jenkins
- - mysql
- - helloworld-service (Simple API based on webMethods Micro Service Runtime)
- - webMethods micro gateway (Software AG's policity enforcement runtime for micro service side car operation)
- - webMethods API Gateway 10.5 (Software AG's API Mgmt portal)
- - webMethods API Gateway 10.7

-## API Gateway setup
+## API Gateway "Dev" setup

 Create a test app called "TestApp" under the section "Apps", this is the app that will be auto assigned to any deployed API's.